 We have appointed Irish Life Investment Managers Limited (ILIM) as a discretionary investment manager to manage our assets.
-ILIM have developed a wide range of investment solutions which have been categorised as Article 8 financial products under Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR).
+ILIM has developed a wide range of investment solutions which have been categorised as Article 8 financial products under Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR).
 These include our "New World" fund series and our multi-asset fund range.

-As at the end of 2023, €22.3 billion of our policyholder assets were invested in our unit linked funds which have been categorised as Article 8 funds under SFDR.
+As at the end of 2024, €26.0 billion (2023, €22.3 billion) of our policyholder assets were invested in our unit linked funds which have been categorised as Article 8 funds under SFDR.
 These are funds that promote environmental and/or social characteristics.

-Environmental matters
+Environmental atters